DemandCaster has numerous safety stock settings applicable at the item/location level.

 - Lead Time: Same as Days Safety Stock except the value is based on a percent of lead time i.e. 50% of lead time.

-- Critical Safety Stock Level: % to allow an items projected on hand to move into the safety stock quantity before triggering a request to expedite an open order.
-It is also used to communicate the "Review" status in planner action.
+- Critical Safety Stock Level: % to allow an items projected on hand to move into the safety stock quantity before triggering a "Review" status in planner action.